kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![Pros and cons](../../content/images/pros-and-cons.jpeg)

 - The weird "communication" continues between my new fake account and the `@jctot19` account.
-- I have a long WhatsApp chat with Sally, my French friend who I believe now is a spy, where I complain that the man is lazy.
+- I have a long WhatsApp chat with Sandra Rita Diaz, my French friend who I believe now is a spy, where I complain that the man is lazy.
 - I hear about him being lazy again and again over the next year or so online.

 !!! info